Giuditta Pasta: Early career

 Pasta was born Giuditta Angiola Maria Costanza Negri in Saronno, near Milan, on 26 October 1797.
 She was born of the Negri family, who came from Lomazzo, where the family practiced medical art.
 Her father, Carlo Antonio Negri or Schwarz, was Jewish and a soldier in the Napoleonic Army.
 She studied in Milan with Giuseppe Scappa and Davide Banderali, and later with Girolamo Crescentini and Ferdinando Paer among others.
-In 1816, she married fellow singer, Giuseppe Pasta and took his surname as her own.
+In 1816, she married fellow singer Giuseppe Pasta and took his surname as her own.
 She made her professional opera début in the world première of Scappa's Le tre Eleonore in Milan that same year.
 Later that year she performed at the Théâtre Italien in Paris as Donna Elvira in Don Giovanni, Giulietta in Niccolò Antonio Zingarelli's Giulietta e Romeo, and in two operas by Paer.

 Pasta's first appearance in London in 1817 was a failure.
 Further studies with Scappa were followed by a successful debut in Venice in 1819.
 She caused a sensation in Paris in 1821–22, in the role of Desdemona in Gioachino Rossini's opera Otello.

 Roles written specifically for Pasta

 She sang regularly in London, Paris, Milan and Naples between 1824 and 1837.
 In Milan she created three roles which were written for her voice.
-They were the title role of Donizetti's Anna Bolena given at the Teatro Carcano in 1830 (and which was that composer's greatest success to date), the Amina in Bellini's La sonnambula and the protagonist's part of his Norma (both in 1831), which became three of her major successes.
+They were the title role of Donizetti's Anna Bolena given at the Teatro Carcano in 1830 (which was that composer's greatest success at that time), the Amina in Bellini's La sonnambula and the protagonist's part of his Norma (both in 1831), which became three of her major successes.
 Stendhal had argued persuasively in 1824 for the necessity of a score composed expressly for Pasta.